News in Slow German is a resource that offers material that’s especially good for intermediate level learners.

 I absolutely love this way of approaching expressions.
 I think it’s much more effective, enjoyable, and natural than pretty much any other resource I’ve come across.

-For each of the four news stories, there’s a transcript of the dialog.
+For each of the four news stories, there’s a transcript of the dialogue.
 You’ll notice that many of the words and phrases are written in red.
 If you hover over these phrases, you’ll be given an English translation.

 Because the current events can cover all sorts of challenging topics, this is a super useful resource.